-->

 Will my stone have visible seams?

-Some but not all countertop installations will require a seam.
+Some countertop installations will require a seam.
 We will work to minimize the number of seams.
-Seams are visible, but we use a special tool and glue coloring to minimize the appearance of any seams.
+Seams are visible, but we use a special tool to minimize the appearance of any seams.